 Chris serves as co-chair of the firm’s Appellate Practice and is a member of the Business Litigation & Dispute Resolution and Government Enforcement Defense & Investigations Practices.
 He is also a member of the Energy Industry Team.

 Chris held the Richard Ervin Eminent Scholar Chair at the Florida State University College of Law from 2003-2006, teaching courses in Appellate Advocacy and White Collar Criminal Practice.

-In recognition of his experience, Mr. Kise has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-He has also been selected by his peers for inclusion in The Best Lawyers in America© since 2013.
+In recognition of his experience, Chris has been Peer Review Rated as AV Preeminent®, the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system.
+He has also been selected by his peers for inclusion in The Best Lawyers in America©in the field of Appellate Practice since 2013.

 Chris was featured in Influence Magazine's cover article “Lobbying Avengers” (Winter 2016).

 Chris is a 1990, magna cum laude, Order of the Coif graduate of the Florida State University College of Law, where he served as managing editor and articles editor of the Law Review.
 He received his undergraduate business degree in accounting from the University Of Miami in 1986.